María Suárez Toro,

 in Casa Marina by INMAR Caribe

-The 1st Artistic Residency was developed in the Casa Marina of the INMAR Caribe – even before its inauguration – when on July 17, Frank Murillo with Ivi Rodríguez from Profana Latinoamericana, stayed in the residence house, developing an artistic pre-production spectacular.
+The 1st Artistic Residency was developed in the Casa Marina of the INMAR Caribe even before its inauguration.
+On July 17, Frank Murillo, along with Ivi Rodríguez from Profana Latinoamericana, stayed in the residence house to develop an artistic pre-production spectacular.
 The pre-performance “Ellas Son el Mar” and the Frank Murillo Recital at the Casa de la Cultura in Puerto Viejo.

 A raffle of the book Tona Ina: The Light in the Caribbean Sea and two scholarships for DNA testing with African Ancestry.com also enlivened the activity.

-The DNA project is an initiative of CCBEM and INMAR Caribe that responds to the fact that the Afro-descendant population, especially its diving youth, now that the shipwrecks in the Cahuita National Park has been successfully identified, wants to know where their ancestors came from.
+The DNA project is an initiative of CCBEM and INMAR Caribe that addresses the desire of the Afro-descendant population, particularly its diving youth, to know where their ancestors came from, now that the shipwrecks in the Cahuita National Park have been successfully identified.
 Thus, a process has been designed with an African DNA laboratory network that supports the DNA mapping project for residents.

 The 2nd Artistic Residency was developed by two Argentine artists visiting from Panama who were “trapped with no way out” in the southern Costa Rican Caribbean due to the national strike in Panama in December against a mining project in that country.

 Having learned about the “Ellas Son El Mar” project, More and María fell in love with the proposal, and moved to live in Casa Marina for a week, where they developed a proposal to monitor the attention to the “Goddesses of the Waters” on the floats.
-2022 and 2023 in the Parades of the International Day of Afro Descent in the Caribbean of Costa Rica They also did volunteer work, helping to organize the Casa Marina.
+In 2022 and 2023, during the Parades of the International Day of Afrodescendants in Costa Rica, they also volunteered, helping to organize the Casa Marina.

-The 3 rd Artistic Residency took place when Tania Álvarez from Fundación Keme came to the Caribbean to participate in the “Bless Our Waters” Festival in December 2024.
-The Festival was organized by ATEC along with other initiatives.
+The 3rd Artistic Residency took place when Tania Álvarez from Fundación Keme came to the Caribbean to participate in the “Bless Our Waters” Festival in December 2024.
+ATEC organized the Festival along with other initiatives.

-Upon learning about the INMAR Caribe project in a Workshop that was part of the event, Tania requested an artistic posada, developing with Ambassadors of the Sea and with INMAR Caribe, a joint project presented to the Directorate of Culture for execution in 2024.
+Upon learning about the INMAR Caribe project during a workshop at the event, Tania requested an artistic posada.
+In collaboration with Ambassadors of the Sea and INMAR Caribe, a joint project was presented to the Directorate of Culture for execution in 2024.

 The three women from Limón proposed a collaborative residency, which allowed them to meet Ambassadors of the Sea and reorganize the scuba diving equipment warehouse of said initiative in the Caribbean.

-The 3 students lived in Casa Marina.
+The three students lived in Casa Marina.
 They came to help organize the diving equipment in the bodega and learned about the CCBEM and the INMAR Caribe.

-The 5th Residency was a one-day Observatory-type visit that took place on December 2024 when 30 students and two professors from Earth University in the Province of Limón visited the Cahuita National Park.
+The 5th Residency was a one-day Observatory-type visit that took place in December 2024 when 30 students and two professors from Earth University in the Province of Limón visited the Cahuita National Park.

 Guided by the Community Diving Center, they learned the history of the archaeological sites of two shipwrecks in the seas of Cahuita.

-The 6th Artistic Residency was that of a Capoeira team from Brazil and Chile visiting the Caribbean.
+The 6th Artistic Residency featured a Capoeira team from Brazil and Chile visiting the Caribbean.

-They helped to paint the “SEA” in the basement of Casa Marina that is taking shape for the eventual artistic, cultural and research residencies in citizen sciences of the Sea – INMAR CARIBE.
+They helped to paint the “SEA” in the basement of Casa Marina, which is taking shape for the eventual artistic, cultural, and research residencies in citizen sciences of the Sea – INMAR CARIBE.

-The 8th Research Residency took place in May between the 4-6, 2024 when high school students in Heredia came to Cahuita to conduct a series of interviews in Sixaola for their course.
+The 8th Research Residency took place in May, from the 4th to the 6th, 2024, when high school students in Heredia came to Cahuita to conduct a series of interviews in Sixaola for their course.

-Shr added thst “the stay at the INMAR house helped us be closer to the research to obtain an analysis of the current state through interviews with indigenous women and community leaders in Sixaola.”
+She added that “the stay at the INMAR house helped us be closer to the research to obtain an analysis of the current state through interviews with indigenous women and community leaders in Sixaola.”

 Here is their evaluation in a video produced by them about their stay at Casa Marina: